colouring-cities/colouring-core/README.md

 This project follows the [all-contributors](https://github.com/all-contributors/all-contributors) specification.
 Contributions of any kind welcome!

-Even more thanks go to Colouring London contributors, funders, project partners, consultees, advisers, supporters and friends - [everyone involved in the project](https://www.pages.colouring.london/whoisinvolved).
+Even more thanks go to Colouring Cities contributors, funders, project partners, consultees, advisers, supporters and friends - [everyone involved in the project](https://www.pages.colouring.london/whoisinvolved).